ejjarder/analyse-accelerometer-data/README.md

 run.analysis(<data directory>, <output text file>)
 ```

-### Download Data Online:
+### Download data online:
 Call the download.and.run.analysis() function, passing the url of the zip file.
 This will store and unzip the data in a temporary directory, then call
 run.analysis() on that directory.
 The temporary files are deleted afterwards.

 ```
-download.and.run.analysis(<data directory>, <output text file>)
+download.and.run.analysis(<url of zip file>, <output text file>)
 ```

-### Get the Cleaned up Data Frame:
+### Get the cleaned up data frame:
+If the user wants to process the resulting data frame further, the user can
-Create an analyser object using the make.analyser() function.
-The result is
+do the following steps: Create an analyser object using the make.analyser()
-taken from the mean.std.data member of the analyser object.
+function.
+The result is taken from the mean.std.data member of the analyser
+object.

 ```
 analyser <- make.analyser(<data directory>)